wkim7015/Back_up_0.1/README.md

     - it cannot perform over the same folders again. > By using hour unit, it can be repeated after one hour ( or perhaps, two 		      hours?).
     - Sending email option is attached to alert users whenever the program starts
     - Need to estimate the amount of copied contents for security and completion matter. > implemented as L1(level 1) security check.
-    - Add another parameter to run the script at the specific required time. >>automation file.
+    - Add another parameter to run the script at the specific required time. >>automaton file.
 It is "parameterized"